 Hematuria, the presence of blood in the urine, has many origins and should be investigated promptly.
-It could be as simple as a poorly placed Foley catheter, or the result of urinary tract infections (UTIs), other infections, cancer, benign prostate hyperplasia (BPH), and physical trauma to the kidneys.
-When seeing a medical practitioner, try to give as much information as possible about any injuries, how long the urine has been this color, whether the problem has been recurring, and whether you have been having difficulty urinating.
+It could be a urinary tract infection (UTIs) or another infection.
+Less commonly, it can signify cancer, benign prostate hyperplasia (BPH), and physical trauma to the kidneys.
+If there is no known reason for blood in the urine (such as menstruation), seeing a doctor is advisable.
+Offer the medical practitioner as much information as possible about any injuries, how long the urine has been this color, and any other symptoms.

 Receive updates on the latest news and alerts straight to your inbox.